 interop package, you may want to import the whole package in our

 .kt files.
-Check out the kotlin-multiplatform plugin documentation to learn about all the different ways you could configure it.
+Check out the Multiplatform Gradle DSL reference plugin documentation to learn about all the different ways you could configure it.

-src/nativeMain/kotlin/hello.kt stub file with the following content to see how C declarations are visible from Kotlin:
+src/nativeMain/kotlin/hello.kt stub file with the following content to see how C struct and union declarations are visible from Kotlin:

 Now you are ready to open the project in IntelliJ IDEA and to see how to fix the example project.
-While doing that, see how C primitive types are mapped into Kotlin/Native.
+While doing that, see how C struct and union types are mapped into Kotlin/Native.